ASTR 1210 (O'Connell) Study Guide 20

 melting and resurfacing.

-eruptions caused by heating from tidal flexing in Jupiter's
+continual volcanic eruptions caused by heating from tidal

-Earth.
-Io's volcanic plumes at the time of their discovery are shown
+volcanoes on Io.
+Its huge volcanic plumes at the time of their

 ocean, kept warm by tidal flexing (less severe than for Io).